xiedfchn/maven-demo/README.md

 # Maven Demo

 ## Maven create release branch
-` mvn --batch-mode release:branch -DbranchName="release/1.0"`
+` mvn --batch-mode release:branch -DbranchName="release/1.0" -Dusername -Dpassword`
 Creating a branch involves the following release phases:

 Check that there are no uncommitted changes in the sources